Summoning (band): Active years (1995–2003)

 The band continued as a duo after the departure of Trifixion, releasing Minas Morgul in 1995.
 This was the band's first release set in an epic and atmospheric style utilizing guitar purely as a background instrument and synth almost as a lead, using re-recorded early songs.
 Dol Guldur, released in 1997, continued this style, influenced by Protector's dark wave project Ice Ages.
-It also credits J.R.R.
-Tolkien for the lyrics.
+It also credits J. R. R. Tolkien for the lyrics.
 Later in 1997, the Nightshade Forests EP was released.
 Following this, the band ceased all work for nearly two years, and also stopped work with many of their other music projects.
 But in 1999, Summoning returned with Stronghold, which, while still in the classic Summoning style, focused more on guitar work to create melodic lines rather than keyboards and synthesizers like in previous releases.

 In 2001, the follow-up Let Mortal Heroes Sing Your Fame album was released.
 This release was a combination between the old and new style of Summoning, with the keyboard lines being more epic and polyphonic while the guitars bore a similarity with the more complex and rock-esque guitar-style featured on Stronghold.
 This time, the band used more spoken-word samples to bring a more dramatic style to the songs and for the first time the band worked with clear vocal choirs on the song "Farewell".
-The lyrical concept again was totally based on Tolkien's Middle-earth, but for the first time it was combined with some inspiration from Michael Moorcock's fantasy writings.
+The lyrical themes were again based on Tolkien's Middle-earth, especially The Hobbit, but for the first time they also took inspiration from Michael Moorcock's fantasy writings.
 In 2003, they released the Lost Tales EP, which consisted of leftovers from the Dol Guldur sessions.